 - Give them time to play: There is so much structure these days.
 Sports, extracurricular activities, piano lessons.
 However, what kids really enjoy is free play.
 Play offers them a chance to find and develop a connection to their own interests, an opportunity to learn how to make decisions, solve problems, develop self control, and follow rules.

 - Praise their effort and hard work: Remember to praise the effort your child puts into a task.
-If they learn that their efforts are appreciated, they will learn to value their effort without necessarily aiming for perfect outcomes.
+If children learn that their efforts are appreciated, they will learn to value their effort without necessarily aiming for perfect outcomes.
 Babies whose efforts are valued and appreciated, become more motivated later on.

 - We think our babies are so smart, so amazing, so good.
 But please, say Stanford researchers, don’t tell them that.
-“It’s better to focus on effort and the action your baby is doing. ‘you worked so hard on that’ versus, ‘you’re so good at that’” says Stanford psychology professor Carol S. Dweck.
+“It’s better to focus on effort and the action your baby is doing.
+‘You worked so hard on that’ versus, ‘You’re so good at that’”, says Stanford psychology professor Carol S. Dweck.
 (SOURCE)

 - Create family traditions: Christmas dinners, trick or treating on Halloween, family dinners!
 Instilling traditions is a fantastic way of getting kids to feel like they are part of something bigger.

-- “The statistics are clear: Kids who dine with the folks are healthier, happier and better students, which is why a dying tradition is coming back.”
+- “The statistics are clear: Kids who dine with the folks are healthier, happier, and better students, which is why a dying tradition is coming back.”
 (SOURCE)